bleds22e/DataWrangling/Week10_VersionControl/documents/Week10_Assignment.md

 ### 7. Include This Document (5 point)

-Include this file in the appropriate sub-directory (something along the lines of `docs` or `code`).
-Commit and push to your repo.
+Place this file in the appropriate sub-directory (something along the lines of `documents` or `code`).

+Even though you (probably) haven’t added any code or text this *this* specific file, go ahead and “knit” this document.

+You’ll notice that the output is not a PDF this time.
+That’s because the output of this file is a `github_document` (instead of `pdf_output`, for example).
+You can confirm this by scrolling to the very top of this document and looking at the first few lines (under “title”, “author”, and “date”, you’ll find “output”).

+In your files, you will now see not only the `.Rmd` file for the assignment, but also a file that ends in `.md`.

+Commit and push both the `.Rmd` and the `.md` files to your repo.

 Find this document on GitHub.
 If you click on the `.md` version (*not* the `.Rmd`), it should show you the “visual” output on GitHub.
-That’s because the output of this file is a “github_document” (not a pdf_output, for example).
+This can be a great way to share your work with advisers, colleagues, etc.!

 # Turning in Your Assignment